Methotrexate is given weekly either as a shot (injection) or by mouth (orally).

 What To Think About

-methotrexate, talk to your health professional before taking any other medicines, including:
+If you are taking methotrexate, talk to your doctor before taking any other medicines, including:

-If you have a history of liver disease, such as viral or alcoholic hepatitis, talk with your rheumatologist
+If you have a history of liver disease, such as viral or alcoholic hepatitis, talk with your rheumatologist before taking methotrexate.

 Complete the new medication information form (PDF)(What is a PDF document?) to help you understand this medication.